This printed article is located at http://sarine.listedcompany.com/financials.html

 - Polished diamond oriented systems and services:

-- With the accelerating penetration of the Sarine Profile™ into the Chinese mainland market, we are enhancing our support of the unique online environment in China, as dictated by government regulation, so as to provide customers in China the same levels of accessibility and performance as provided globally.
-A major upgrade to our infrastructure will be released in Q3 2018.
+- With the accelerating penetration of the Sarine Profile™ into the Chinese mainland market, we have enhanced our support of the unique online environment in China, as dictated by government regulation, so as to provide customers in China the same levels of accessibility and performance as provided globally.
+A major upgrade to our cloud access infrastructure will be released in Q4 2018, a few months later than previously planned.

 - We will continue to enhance our Sarine Profile™: